nebunebu/DankMaterialShell/docs/IPC.md

 - `open` - Show the spotlight launcher
 - `close` - Hide the spotlight launcher
 - `toggle` - Toggle spotlight launcher visibility
+- `openQuery <query>` - Show the spotlight launcher with pre-filled search query
+  - Parameters: `query` - Search text to pre-fill in the search box
+  - Returns: Success confirmation
+- `toggleQuery <query>` - Toggle spotlight launcher with pre-filled search query
+  - Parameters: `query` - Search text to pre-fill in the search box (only used when opening)
+  - Returns: Success confirmation

 ### Target: `clipboard`
 Clipboard history modal control.